cop-cos/COP/README_en.md

 ## Hmac Auth ##

-* The COP platform publishes a pair of **App Key** and **Secret Key** for each Application to identify Application.
+* The COP platform publishes a pair of **Api Key** and **Secret Key** for each Application to identify Application.
 The COP platform assigns access to the API based on the application and business requirements.

 * Hmac Auth system uses API Key, Secret Key, abstract and other technologies, for the user access to URI address and request message for service-side verification, high security, performance overhead slightly higher.